conduktor/kafka-security-manager/README.md

   - `ADMIN_CLIENT_SSL_TRUSTSTORE_PASSWORD` - `ssl.truststore.password`

 - `SOURCE_CLASS`: Source class.
 Valid values include
-    - `com.github.simplesteph.ksm.source.NoSourceAcl` (default): No source for the ACLs.
+    - `com.github.conduktor.ksm.source.NoSourceAcl` (default): No source for the ACLs.
 Only use with `KSM_READONLY=true`
-    - `com.github.simplesteph.ksm.source.FileSourceAcl`: get the ACL source from a file on disk.
+    - `com.github.conduktor.ksm.source.FileSourceAcl`: get the ACL source from a file on disk.
 Good for POC
-    - `com.github.simplesteph.ksm.source.GitHubSourceAcl`: get the ACL from GitHub.
+    - `com.github.conduktor.ksm.source.GitHubSourceAcl`: get the ACL from GitHub.
 Great to get started quickly and store the ACL securely under version control.
-    - `com.github.simplesteph.ksm.source.GitLabSourceAcl`: get the ACL from GitLab using pesonal access tokens.
+    - `com.github.conduktor.ksm.source.GitLabSourceAcl`: get the ACL from GitLab using pesonal access tokens.
 Great to get started quickly and store the ACL securely under version control.
       - `SOURCE_GITLAB_REPOID` GitLab project id
       - `SOURCE_GITLAB_FILEPATH` Path to the ACL file in GitLab project
       - `SOURCE_GITLAB_BRANCH` Git Branch name
       - `SOURCE_GITLAB_HOSTNAME` GitLab Hostname
       - `SOURCE_GITLAB_ACCESSTOKEN` GitLab Personal Access Token.
 See [Personal access tokens ](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) to authenticate with the GitLab API.
-    - `com.github.simplesteph.ksm.source.S3SourceAcl`: get the ACL from S3.
+    - `com.github.conduktor.ksm.source.S3SourceAcl`: get the ACL from S3.
 Good for when you have a S3 bucket managed by Terraform or Cloudformation.
 This requires `region`, `bucketname` and `objectkey`.
 See [Access credentials](https://docs.aws.amazon.com/sdk-for-java/v1/developer-guide/credentials.html) for credentials management.
       - `SOURCE_S3_REGION` AWS S3 Region
       - `SOURCE_S3_BUCKETNAME` AWS S3 Bucket name
       - `SOURCE_S3_OBJECTKEY` The Object containing the ACL CSV in S3
-    - `com.github.simplesteph.ksm.source.BitbucketServerSourceAcl`: get the ACL from Bitbucket Server using the v1 REST API.
+    - `com.github.conduktor.ksm.source.BitbucketServerSourceAcl`: get the ACL from Bitbucket Server using the v1 REST API.
 Great if you have private repos in Bitbucket.
-    - `com.github.simplesteph.ksm.source.BitbucketCloudSourceAcl`: get the ACL from Bitbucket Cloud using the Bitbucket Cloud REST API v2.
+    - `com.github.conduktor.ksm.source.BitbucketCloudSourceAcl`: get the ACL from Bitbucket Cloud using the Bitbucket Cloud REST API v2.
 - `NOTIFICATION_CLASS`: Class for notification in case of ACL changes in Kafka.
-    - `com.github.simplesteph.ksm.notification.ConsoleNotification` (default): Print changes to the console.
+    - `com.github.conduktor.ksm.notification.ConsoleNotification` (default): Print changes to the console.
 Useful for logging
-    - `com.github.simplesteph.ksm.notification.SlackNotification`: Send notifications to a Slack channel (useful for devops / admin team)
+    - `com.github.conduktor.ksm.notification.SlackNotification`: Send notifications to a Slack channel (useful for devops / admin team)
 - `ACL_PARSER_CSV_DELIMITER`: Change the delimiter character for the CSV Parser (useful when you have SSL)

 # Running on Docker